-The cradle-to-gate carbon footprint of concrete pipes ranges from 16.36 to 559 kg CO 2e/metre (DN225 up to DN2100) which is 20-60% lower than the values for generic precast concrete derived from many industry databases.
-The cradle-to-site greenhouse gas emissions of concrete pipes were found to be generally better than plastic pipes and up to 35% lower CO 2e for DN2100 pipes.
-The reports also demonstrate that DN1200 circular precast manhole systems have 30 to 43% lower carbon footprint compared to DN1200 traditional manholes, 1250 x 1250mm box based manholes and DN1050 plastic manholes.
+The cradle-to-gate carbon footprint of concrete pipes ranges from 16.36 to 559 kg CO 2e/metre (DN225 up to DN2100).
+This is 20-60 percent lower than the values for generic precast concrete derived from many industry databases.
+It has also been found that generally the cradle-to-site greenhouse gas emissions of concrete pipes were found to be generally better than plastic pipes and up to 35 percent lower CO 2e for DN2100 pipes.
+The reports also show that DN1200 circular precast manhole systems have 30 to 43 percent lower carbon footprint compared to DN1200 traditional manholes, 1250 x 1250mm box based manholes and DN1050 plastic manholes.

 Pipes Life Cycle Assessment Study